EthanEFung/nba_go_slack_bot_api/README.md

 `go version go1.13.8` or higher

 ## Installation
-To run locally, from the root on mac or linux terminal
+From the root of this project

 ```
 go build